gvwilson/sensibleadventures/short-stories/arecibo.md

 "A way to measure the stars,"
 the god-king says evenly.
-"I need to measure them very exactly to know when I can speak with my people."
+"I need to measure them very exactly to know when I can be heard."

-And just like that a lifetime of puzzle pieces click together in Second Bird's head.
+And just like that a lifetime of stories come together in Second Bird's head.
 "The solstice," he breathes.

-The god-king swivels his head to look at Second Bird in a motion more lizardly than human.
+The god-king turns his head to look at Second Bird in a motion more bird-like than human.
 "Yes.
 Knowing the exact moment of the solstice is a start, but only a start.
-These tools are not good enough to do more."
+These tools cannot do more.
-His wave takes in the towers,
-the people,
-and the entire river valley.
+They were just---"
+He hesitates.
+"Practice."

-"Not *good* enough?"
-Fast Rock snarled.
+"Practice?"
+Fast Rock snarls.
 "We have *bled*.
 We have *died*.
-We have bowed our heads for a hundred years, and you say it's not *enough*?"
+We have bowed our heads for a hundred years, and you say it was just *practice*?"
 He lunges.

-The god-king slaps the spear-thrust aside as if swatting a fly.
+The god-king grabs the spear just behind the point and snaps it.
 One of the men behind him takes a step forward.
 Without even looking,
-the god-king raises a hand to point straight at him.
+the god-king points straight at him.
 "Do not," he says flatly.
 Further around the circle,
 the two men with the net shuffle their feet but make no move.

 Fast Rock spits at the god-king's feet.
 "So now what?
-Are we to be your slaves again?"
+More *practice*?"

 The god-king shakes his head slowly.
 "No."
 For the first time Second Bird hears emotion in his voice---regret, perhaps, or something close to it.
-"Sooner or later, your kind will always rebel.
+"Sooner or later, you will always rebel.
-I must consider a different approach."
+I must find a way to make you want to build it yourself."
+And without another word,
-He turns and walks into the desert without another word.
+he turns and walks into the desert.

 *Many years later,
-Second Bird takes his grandchildren to the towers.
-He tells them the story of the god-king and shows them how to predict the changing seasons by the way certain stars line up with the towers.
+Second Bird tells his grandchildren the story of the god-king and shows them how to predict the seasons by the way certain stars line up with the towers.
-As he falls asleep for the last time, he wonders if the god-king ever found someone to build what he needed.*
+As he falls asleep for the last time he wonders if the god-king ever found someone who wanted to build what he needed.*

 <div align="center">* * *</div>